KylieZC/School_District_Analysis/README.md

  ![Thomas High School](Resources/Thomas High School.png)
 School rank of Thomas High School is unchanged, it still stand in the second within all the school.

-* How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 ## How does replacing the ninth-grade scores affect the following:
 * Scores by school spending